villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 ### A few words on immutability
 <div class="key-concept">
 ![Key concept][lambda]<span>Immutability</span>
 <p>Like most functional languages, Elixir favors immutable data.
-Immutability means, that a value cannot, and there is no way to change once a it has been declared.
+Immutability means, that once assigned a value cannot be modified.
 Immutability has lots of benefits to it, especially when it comes to parallel processing.
-Usually the challenges of parallel and asynchronous computation lies in the mutation of the state.
-All the writes by different parallel units of processing must carefully lock the data they write to and simultanous access to writable data structures is in practice very error prone.</p>
+Usually the challenges of parallel and asynchronous computation lie in the mutation of the state.
+In mutable languages, all the writes by different parallel units of processing must carefully lock the data they write to.
+Simultanous access to writable data structures is in practice very error prone problem.</p>

-<p>Immutable data completely avoids many shortcomings of using mutable values.
-Then again immutability is not a silver bullet nor without downsides.
-Immutability can be very costly, when there is an actual need to update a value, since every time we want to chang data, the previous value needs to be copied to the new value - which can be expensive for complex data structures.</p>
+<p>Immutable data completely avoids many shortcomings of mutable values.
+Then again immutability is not a silver bullet nor without downsides of it's own.
+Immutability can be very costly, when there is an actual need to update a value.
+Every time we want to change a piece of data, the previous value needs to be copied to the new value - which can be expensive for complex data structures such as long lists, trees or maps.</p>

-<p>Without a way to mutate values, the internal application state becomes an interesting topic.
-There are several constructs which allow to upkeep of an application state, such as state machines and actors. </p>
+<p>Without a way to mutate values, the internal application state becomes an interesting topic, as most applications are stateful in some way.
+There are several constructs which allow the upkeep of an application state, such as state machines and actors.</p>
 </div>

 ```elixir